OISTE/repository/OWGTMCPS.md

 ## 9.14  Governing law

-he CP, the CPS and the operations of the OGTM are all governed by the laws of Geneva, Switzerland.
+he CP, the CPS and the operations of the OWGTM are all governed by the laws of Geneva, Switzerland.

 ## 9.15  Compliance with applicable law